In This Article

 When you enter your 40s, you’re often more secure emotionally about your place in life than at any time before.
 You’ve achieved a few of your biggest goals and you’re working on checking off a few more.
 You’ve been in and out of love, and you’ve figured out where you want to be.
 This should be the easiest time to make friends—but it isn’t always.
 Making friends after 40 can be difficult, especially with a busy, jam-packed lifestyle.
 We rounded up some tips to make the process easier.

-New friendships require more time to get going and maintain than the friendships you’ve had for years.
-What’s more, you need to reach out first and ask new friends to do something.
-You’ll probably have to be the first one to make contact for several months while you're getting your friendship established.
+New friendships require more time to get going and maintain than the friendships you’ve had for years, so it's extra important that you reach out first and ask new friends to do something.
+Know that you may have to be the first one to make contact for several months while you're getting your friendship established.

-That’s because when people are older and have established schedules, they have to readjust to add new friends into their life.
-It’s not that they don’t want or need new friends, it’s that shifting priority to their new friendships takes an adjustment.
+When people are older and have set schedules, they have to readjust to add new friends into their life.
+It’s not that they don’t want or need new friends; it’s just that shifting priority to their new friendships takes an adjustment.

-Always being the one to contact a friend over and over can be exhausting and will have you wondering if your new pals are really invested in the relationship like you are.
-The best bet is to continue making contact while doing your best to not take it personally.
+Always being the one to contact a friend over and over can be exhausting and will have you wondering if your new pals are really invested in the relationship like you are, but the best bet is to continue making contact while doing your best to not take it personally.
 Eventually, your new friends will start calling you first to schedule things and a more balanced friendship will begin to form.

 Revive Friendships With Caution

 It’s natural to think of your old friendships when you’re looking for friends, but be cautious.
 The problems that broke up you and your friend all those years ago might still be there.
 Every friendship is different, however, and it's possible that people can change.
 "If you remember that friendship fondly and if you just drifted apart, it may be worth a call to see if they would be interested in catching up over coffee," says psychologist Marie Hartwell-Walker.